dekoza/mtgpl/MID.rst

    Humans you control get +1/+1.

    Coven — Whenever Sigarda attacks, if you control three or more creatures with different powers, look at the top five cards of your library.
 You may reveal a Human creature card from among them and put it into your hand.
 Put the rest on the bottom of your library in a random order.

+:mtgtip:`Solgurk, the Overslime<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/9/f94e888b-6eeb-4ef3-ab21-5ed2bf0036a3.jpg?1631075302|https://scryfall.com/card/mid/242/solgurk-the-overslime?utm_source=api>`
+   Trample

+   Whenever a land is put into your graveyard from anywhere, put a +1/+1 counter on Solgurk, the Overslime.

+   Remove three +1/+1 counters from Slogurk: Return it to its owner's hand.

+   When Slogurk leaves the battlefield, return up to three target land cards from your graveyard to your hand.

 :mtgtip:`Tovolar, Dire Overlord<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/9/f953fad3-0cd1-48aa-8ed9-d7d2e293e6e2.jpg?1630672829|https://scryfall.com/card/mid/246/tovolar-dire-overlord-tovolar-the-midnight-scourge?utm_source=api>`